 Dare to be different

 For too many years, women’s job preferences have been limited by what we learnt about “a woman’s place”.
-The stories of women in non-traditional roles have been buried so our views about what we can and can’t do are shaped by half-truths.
+The stories of women in non-traditional roles have been buried, so half-truths shape our views about what we can and can’t do.

 Yet role models exist.
-There are countless stories and examples of women in computers and science, as well as in sports, leadership, war and other non-conventional areas.
-Read them, meet them, talk about them – start thinking differently about what women in general, and what you in particular, can do.
+There are countless stories and examples of women in computers and science and sports, leadership, war, and other non-conventional areas.
+Read them, meet them, talk about them – start thinking differently about what women in general and what you, in particular, can do.

-In a competitive job market, the people who are visible get the breaks.
-You know you’re doing a good job but you can’t sit back and wait to be asked.
-Claim, and proclaim, your success, so that others see it too.
+In a competitive job market, visible people get the breaks.
+You know you’re doing a good job, but you can’t sit back and wait to be asked.
+Claim, and proclaim your success so that others see it too.

-Without being arrogant, speak up more at meetings, grasp opportunities, volunteer for roles and aim for strategic projects rather than the operational ones.
+Without being arrogant, speak up more at meetings, grasp opportunities, volunteer for roles, and aim for strategic projects rather than operational ones.